The First Pillar of Purity Culture

 Scripture quotations in Haffner's paper are from the New Revised Standard Version (NRSV).

-That single observation throws a wrench in the gearbox of institutional interpretations of morality.
-And the Song of Solomon is not an isolated case.
+That single observation is a crack in the institutional dam.
+The Song of Solomon is not a solitary exception — not even close.

 Abstinence until marriage is not a biblical mandate and never has been.
-It is an institutional narrative of control — one that has caused real harm to real people, and one that doesn't survive honest engagement with the text.
+It is an institutional cattle prod to keep the sheep inside their assigned pens.
+A control mechanism that has caused real harm to real people, and one that doesn't survive honest engagement with the text.

 But how has the institution maintained it so confidently for so long?

-The answer lies in how the language surrounding sexuality has been weaponized — words stretched beyond their original meaning to enforce fear and compliance.
+The answer lies in how the language surrounding sexuality has been weaponized — words stretched well beyond their original meanings to elicit fear and compliance.

 Pillar 2 — Fear & Control →